consensus-shipyard/ipc/spec/bottom up interraction.md

 When the checkpoint is submitted to the Lotus rootnet, it is currently expected to either contain all bottom-up messages or that they accompany the checkpoint in a different way, and only a commitment is in the checkpoint.
 However in both cases the bottom-up messages would be executed and their gas cost paid for by the relayer.

 With a Fendermint parent network, the same thing works if that’s how the smart contracts are implemented.
-There was another way laid it in the epic above, which involved the IPLD Resolver procuring the checkpoint payload from the subnet based on a CID, and executing the messages implicitly when the validators decide that they all have the data available.
+There was another way laid out it in the epic above, which involved the IPLD Resolver procuring the checkpoint payload from the subnet based on a CID, and executing the messages implicitly when the validators decide that they all have the data available.
 In this case the relayer would have only paid for the *validation* of the checkpoint, not its *execution*.

 Both of these schemes suffer from the fact that the gas limit of the messages included in the checkpoint is unknown when the checkpoint is made (and it *cannot* be known, as by definition the gas cost depends on where the message will be executed):